Indians in the Netherlands

 Indians in the Netherlands are residents of Indian origin in the Netherlands.
 The majority of the people of Indian descent in the Netherlands are of Indo-Surinamese origin.
 More recently the flow of emigrants from India has increased.

 History

 In 2017, 8,630 Indians immigrated to the Netherlands, making them the second largest immigrant group after the Syrians.
 Most were employed in information technology and information services.
 Between 2012 and 2017, the number of Indian immigrants more than doubled with 8,600 immigrants per year.
 Between January and November 2019, 6,322 Indians immigrated to the Netherlands.
-In 2003, around 45 percent of Indian immigrants left within six months of arriving in the Netherlands.
+In 2003, around 1 in 3 Indian immigrants left within six years of arriving in the Netherlands.

 In 2019, about 48,724 people of Indian immigrant descent lived in the Netherlands.
 Most live in Amsterdam, Rotterdam, and the Hague.

 Between 2016 and 2022, the Indian population doubled from 32,682 to 65,399 (excluding Indo-Surinamese).